khalidgxg/brooder-doc/docs/workflows/auth/account-management.md

 ## 1. Get Profile

 This endpoint fetches the detailed profile of the currently authenticated user.
+For details on how to **update** this information, see the [Provider Profile Management](../provider/profile-management) or [Shared Profile Management](../shared/profile-management) documentation.

 -   **Endpoint:** `GET /api/v1/profile`
 -   **Method:** `GET`